-As described in Note 2, the Company adopted ASC 842 effective January 1, 2019.
-Prior period amounts have not been adjusted and continue to be reported in accordance with the Company's previous accounting method.
-The Company terminated its previous lease agreement for its San Carlos, California office during the year ended December 31, 2018 and as of March 31, 2019, the Company's outstanding lease obligations primarily relate to leased office and laboratory space under a single noncancelable operating lease entered into during January 2018.
-The lease agreement includes a contractual lease term which commenced upon substantial completion and delivery of the premises in November 2018.
-The base term of the lease is 10.75 years and includes an option to extend for an additional term of 5 years.
+The Company's lease obligations primarily relate to leased office and laboratory space under noncancelable operating leases.

+In January 2018, the Company entered into a lease agreement for approximately 25,000 square feet of office and laboratory space in Redwood City, California (the "2018 Redwood City Lease").
+The 2018 Redwood City Lease includes a contractual lease term commencing upon substantial completion and delivery of the premises, which occurred in November 2018.
+The Company subsequently terminated its previous lease agreement for office and laboratory space in San Carlos, California (the "2015 San Carlos Lease").

+The base term of the 2018 Redwood City Lease is 10.75 years and contains a one-time option to extend the lease term for five years.
 This option to extend the lease term has not been included in the Company's calculations under ASC 842 as the exercise of the option is highly uncertain and therefore deemed not probable.

-The Company's lease agreement included a \$1.4 million tenant improvement allowance that has been applied to the total cost of tenant improvements made to the leased premises.
-Tenant improvement allowances received were recorded as leasehold improvements with an offsetting adjustment included in the Company's calculation of its right-of-use asset under ASC 842.
+The 2018 Redwood City Lease also included a \$1.4 million tenant improvement allowance that has been applied to the total cost of tenant improvements made to the leased premises.
+Tenant improvement allowances received under the 2018 Redwood City Lease were recorded as leasehold improvements with an offsetting adjustment included in the Company's calculation of its right-of-use asset under ASC 842.
 Leasehold improvements are depreciated over the term of the lease.